palladian1/xv6-annotated/entry.md

 0 up to 4 MB.
 Oh, and remember how page directories and page tables can also hold permission flags?
-We want to set flags to say that these pages are present (so that accessing them doesn't cause a page fault), writeable, and 4 MB in size; those are defined in "mmu.h" as `PTE_P`, `PTE_W`, and `PTE_PS`.
+We want to set flags to say that these pages are present (so that accessing them doesn't cause a page fault), writeable, and 4 MB in size; those are defined in [mmu.h](https://github.com/mit-pdos/xv6-public/blob/master/mmu.h) as `PTE_P`, `PTE_W`, and `PTE_PS`.
 We can combine them all together by bitwise-ORing them.

 And we're done!

 ### main

-The code in "entry.S" finished up by calling into the C function `main()`, which is where the core set-up happens before we can start running processes.
+The code in [entry.S](https://github.com/mit-pdos/xv6-public/blob/master/entry.S) finished up by calling into the C function `main()`, which is where the core set-up happens before we can start running processes.
 It calls into basically every single part of the xv6 kernel, so we can't go through all the functions line-by-line yet; instead I'll just give you an overview of what they do.

 * `kinit1()` solves another bootstrap problem around paging: we need to allocate pages in order to use the rest of memory, but we can't allocate those pages without first freeing the rest of memory, which requires allocating them...
     You see what I mean.
-This function will free the rest of memory between the `end` of the kernel code (defined in "linker.ld", remember?) and 4 MB.
+This function will free the rest of memory between the `end` of the kernel code (defined in [kernel.ld](https://github.com/mit-pdos/xv6-public/blob/master/kernel.ld), remember?) and 4 MB.
 * `kvmalloc()` allocates a page of memory to hold the fancy full-fledged page directory, sets it up with mappings for the kernel's instructions and data, all of physical memory, and I/O space, then switches to that page directory (leaving poor old `entrypgdir` in the trash).
 * `mpinit()` detects hardware components like additional CPUs, buses, interrupt controllers, etc. Then it determines whether this machine supports this crazy new idea where you can have multiple CPU cores.
 Wow, 1995 is crazy.
 * `lapicinit()` programs this CPU's local interrupt controller so that it'll deliver timer interrupts, exceptions, etc. when we're ready for them later.
 * `seginit()` sets up this CPU's kernel segment descriptors in its GDT; we still won't really use segmentation, but we'll at least use the permission bits.
 * `picinit()` disables the *ancient* PIC interrupt controller that literally no one has ever used since the APIC was introduced in 1989.
 I don't even know what to say.
 I guess I was mistaken when I assumed it was 1995; I don't know.
 * `ioapicinit()` programs the I/O interrupt controller to forward interrupts from the disk, keyboard, serial port, etc., when we're ready for them later.
     Each device will have to be set up to send its interrupts to the I/O APIC.
 * `consoleinit()` initializes the console (display screen) by adding it to a table that maps device numbers to device functions, with entries for reading and writing to the console.
 It also sets up the keyboard to send interrupts to the I/O APIC.
 * `uartinit()` initializes the serial port to send an interrupt if we ever receive any data over it. xv6 uses the serial port to communicate with emulators like QEMU and Bochs.
 * `pinit()` initializes an empty process table so that we can start allocating slots in it to processes as we spin them up.
 * `tvinit()` sets up and interrupt descriptor table (IDT) so that the CPU can find interrupt handler functions to deal with exceptions and interrupts when they come.
 * `binit()` initializes the buffer cache, a linked list of buffers holding cached copies of disk data for more efficient reading and writing.
 * `fileinit()` sets up the file table, a global array of all the open files in the system.
 There are other parts of the file system that need to be initialized like the logging layer and inode layer, but those might require sleeping, which we can only do from user mode, so we'll do that in the first user process we set up.
 * `ideinit()` initializes the disk controller, checks whether the file system disk is present (because both the kernel and boot loader are on the boot disk, which is separate from the disk with user programs), and sets up disk interrupts.
-* `startothers()` loads the entry code for all other CPUs (in "entryothers.S") into memory, then runs the whole setup process again for each new CPU.
+* `startothers()` loads the entry code for all other CPUs (in [entryothers.S](https://github.com/mit-pdos/xv6-public/blob/master/entryothers.S)) into memory, then runs the whole setup process again for each new CPU.
 * `kinit2()` finishes initializing the page allocator by freeing memory between 4 MB and `PHYSTOP`.
 * `userinit()` creates the first user process, which will run the initialization steps that have to be done in user space before spinning up a shell.
-* `mpmain()` loads the interrupt descriptor table into the CPU so that we're finally completely ready to receive interrupts, then calls the `scheduler()` function in "proc.c", which enables interrupts on this CPU and starts scheduling processes to run. `scheduler()` never returns, so at that point we're completely done with setup and we're running the OS proper.
+* `mpmain()` loads the interrupt descriptor table into the CPU so that we're finally completely ready to receive interrupts, then calls the `scheduler()` function in [proc.c](https://github.com/mit-pdos/xv6-public/blob/master/proc.c), which enables interrupts on this CPU and starts scheduling processes to run. `scheduler()` never returns, so at that point we're completely done with setup and we're running the OS proper.

 ## Summary